treehouses/treehouses.github.io/pages/vi/orientation.md

 * Check Gitter interns room and your Gitter private messages.
 * Join the [OLE Google Hangouts session](http://talk.ole.org) if you are able to, so you can follow what everyone is working on and get help fast.
-* Write a message in [Gitter standup room](https://gitter.im/open-learning-exchange/standup) with the format mentioned above.
 * Review any issues or pull requests that have been added or changed on [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) since last time you reviewed.
 * Work on your issues and write in intern chat any time you run into problems.
 * Make pull requests as early as possible so you can get feedback as you work.